Updated January 2022

 Find or buy a plastic bin with a tight-fitting lid about 24 inches tall or taller (it needs a lid to keep the soil moist and to keep critters out).
-We picked up a 30-gallon plastic storage bin for about $10.
+We picked up a 30-gallon plastic storage bin.
 We chose a neutral color in hopes that would help it blend in with our backyard, but a dark option may work better for you.

 Step 2: Drill Holes In Your Bin

 Use a handheld drill to make 8 – 10 small holes in the bottom of the container for airflow, since your organic waste will need oxygen for the composting process to take place.
 A 3/16″ drill bit or similar works great.

 Step 3: Create Your Brown Base

 Step 4: Add Dirt

 Place dirt on top of the leaves or newspaper until the container is 1/2 full.
 Again, we have PLENTY of that around, but you could also buy a bag of basic topsoil if needed.
 It’s not necessary to have worms in your dirt.